dmitri-borohhov-inbank/rag-app/readme.md

 ## Prerequisites

-- Node.js (version >= 14.x)
+- Node.js
 - TypeScript
 - A Confluence account with API access
-- A personal access token for Confluence API
+- A personal access token for Confluence API and OpenAI

 ## Getting Started